 - Frames SFPUC-wide issues and decisions around the needs of our utility systems and services, our current and future customers, and the integration of the effects of those needs on our long term environment, economy and communities

-- Places sustainability at the core of strategic decision-making
+- Embeds sustainability as the core of strategic decision-making

-- Invites executive staff to align with SSP goals and objectives in their risk, fiscal year and long term management and planning, strategic decisionmaking and execution
+- Invites executive staff to align SSP goals and objectives with their risk, fiscal year and long term management and planning, strategic decision-making and execution

-- Provides an annual snapshot of how SFPUC is meeting its triple bottom line objectives
+- Provides an annual snapshot of how SFPUC is meeting its triple bottom line objective

 - Streamlines internal performance reporting SFPUC-wide and external performance reporting to City agencies (e.g. City Controller)

-Finally, in order to continuously update and improve our SSP, its implementation and the benefits it provides, we will, among other critical components, continue to
+Finally, in order to continuously update and improve our SSP we will, among other critical components, continue to:

 - Monitor our framework for its materiality, utility, and consistency with evolving industry standards and best practices, and national and local rules and regulations